-Online Safety is a whole-school responsibility dependent on all stakeholders, e.g., staff, parents, Trust Board, Local Governing Bodies.
+Online Safety is a whole-school responsibility dependent on all stakeholders, e.g. staff, parents, Local Education Committee, Trust Board and advisors.
 It is also up to the pupils themselves to ensure they act responsibly when using the internet and other forms of communication.
 The major consideration in creating a safe e-learning environment is internet-safety education, which occurs in the classroom itself and is initiated by the teacher or teaching assistant.
-Whilst the Headteacher has overall responsibility for online safety issues, and designated safeguarding lead's responsibility to manage online safety issues and incidents in line with the school child protection policy.
+Whilst the Headteacher has overall responsibility for online safety issues, a senior manager has delegated responsibility as the Online Safety Leader.